Google Shopping Optimisation: How To Write Product Ad Descriptions That Convert

 If you have an e-commerce business, it’s important that you have a Google Shopping strategy.
 Google shopping is powered by Adwords and Google Merchant Centre.
-However, unlike Adwords where text ads, campaigns and ad groups are focused around keywords of your choice, with Google Shopping, Google determines when your ads show up.
-This makes it closer to natural search, and as an SEO marketer, it’s your job to make Google think your ad is the most relevant one for the user’s search query.
+However, unlike Adwords, where text ads, campaigns and ad groups are focused around keywords of your choice, with Google Shopping, Google determines when your ads show up.
+This makes it closer to natural search.
+As an SEO marketer, it’s your job to make Google think your ad is the most relevant one for the user’s search query.

 If you’re a copywriter, your main focus will be the title and description.
-The title will be the text that is shown when your ad is served, and the description will the text that is shown once your ad is clicked on.
+The title will be the text that is shown when your ad is served.
+Then, the description will the text that is shown once your ad is clicked on.
 Here’s an example:

 There’s not a lot of space to play with when it comes to Google Shopping titles.
-Google Merchant Centre lets you submit titles up to 150 characters but advises keeping the title character limit to around 70 as this is the maximum amount they display.
+Google Merchant Centre lets you submit titles up to 150 characters.
+However, it advises keeping the title character limit to around 70 as this is the maximum amount they display.
 You can see that some of the examples above have ignored this rule and have been truncated, which looks a little messy.
 Stick to around 65 characters.

 The Google Shopping SERPs will only show the first 145-180 characters of your product description, so make sure you get straight to the point.
 As you’re limited for space, the most important information should be highlighted in the first couple of sentences.
 This should include: